charlyBraga/Multi-agent-system/README.md

 # Multi-agent-system
 This small project demonstrates how to work with a Multi-agent system.
 I have two Agents: the first is a writer, and the second is an editor.
+The writer's function is to create a story based on my initial instruction.
+Afterward, the editor reviews the story from the writer and asks for adjustments when necessary.
+Then, the two work together until the end of the story, with human intervention only at the start.